MoFEM/mofem-cephas/mofem/doc/markdown/applications.md

 \f$^2 \textit{Extreme Light Group, School of Physics and Astronomy, University of Glasgow}\f$

-<div style="text-align: justify"> Our colleagues at the Extreme Light research group at the University of Glasgow are working on optical imaging through highly disperse (scattering) media for biological and health applications \cite lyons2019computational,radford2020role , see Figure 1.
+<div style="text-align: justify"> Our colleagues at the Extreme Light research group at the University of Glasgow are working on optical imaging through highly disperse (scattering) media for biological and health applications \cite lyons2019computational, \cite radford2020role , see following fig. (a).
 In particular, the Bayesian Neural Network (BNN) are used to reconstruct images of hidden objects \cite tonolini2020variational , however, experiments are time consuming, and do not provide necessary number of data sets for training of BNN.
 A possible solution to this problem is to simulate numerically photon transmission through the scattering medium.

-Since the photon diffusion equation has the same differential operator as the classic diffusion equation, the spatial and temporal distribution of the photon flux can be obtained using MoFEM's functionality, see Figure 2.
-Therefore, MoFEM provides a reliable, robust and fast tool which enriches the analysis methodology and improves the quality of BNN predictions \cite radford2022imaging .
+Since the photon diffusion equation has the same differential operator as the classic diffusion equation, the spatial and temporal distribution of the photon flux can be obtained using %MoFEM's functionality, see Fig (b).
+Therefore, %MoFEM provides a reliable, robust and fast tool which enriches the analysis methodology and improves the quality of BNN predictions \cite radford2022imaging .
 The next step of the project is modelling of photon transmission through human organs, e.g. brain, the geometry of which can be built based on MRI scans.
 This study will help to understand, validate and test the feasibility of the optical imaging technique.
 </div>

 <div align="center">